ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 ## Process API
 These APIs are generally available on any OS:
-1. Create: create new process
+1. Create: create new processes.
+2. Destroy: forcefully s